-Under the Food Act 1984, all food business owners (and community groups who sell food) are legally required to ensure that food sold or prepared for sale is safe to eat.
+Under the Food Act 1984, all food business owners and community groups in our shire are legally required to ensure that food sold or prepared for sale is safe to eat.

-Environmental Health Officers are responsible for food regulation throughout the municipality to make sure safety standards are maintained to protect the health of the community.
+Our Public and Environmental Health officers are responsible for food regulation throughout the municipality to make sure safety standards are maintained to protect the health of the community.
 They regularly inspect food businesses to provide advice and handle complaints about food handling and food poisoning.

 Reporting a food safety issue